ethanp/p2p-akka/readme.md

 ### Next Steps

-1. Better tests
+#### New Tests

 1. 2 peers have file but 1 *dies* part-way through transfer
+2. 1 of two peers sends corrupted chunk, other does rest of file
+3. Download from peer who doesn't have whole file
+    1. Requires new protocol
+3. Download from peer who comes online after transfer starts

+### Eventually...

+1. DHT for peer discovery
 2. Run in multiple JVMs
 3. Test in multiple JVMs
-4. Turn these into *GitHub Issues*

-### Eventually...

-1. DHT for peer discovery